fernandoem88/react-requests-manager/README.md

 For example if we define a _fetchUsers_ request, every time we will call it in our project, the manager will create a new process, and each process state will have an impact to the final request state.

-# Common way vs Requests-manager way
+# Common approach vs Requests-manager approach

-## common way
+## common approach

 Currently, the common way to manage our async actions is to define a _redux-thunk_ action and dispatch each of its state to the _redux_ store.